The Most Common Cybercrime Trick: Social Engineering Explained

 Target Data Breach (2013)

-Attackers used a phishing email on a third-party HVAC company to get access to Target’s network.
+Attackers used phishing emails to compromise a third-party vendor, eventually gaining access to Target’s internal systems.

 How to Recognize Social Engineering Attempts